knpuniversity/blog/what-the-rest.rst

 As I understand it, it's not exactly correct to say that links are links to resources.
-Of course a link has a URI, and each URI is an address to a resource, but you could (I believe), have multiple hyperlinks to the same URI, simply because there are multiple actions I can take on that resource.
-Suppose that we go to the homepage of our API and it returns the following links (I'm using HAL to represent the links, but that's not important):
+Of course a link has a URI, and each URI is an address to a resource, but you could have multiple hyperlinks to the same URI.
+For example, imagine there are multiple actions I can take on that resource.
+Suppose that when we go to the homepage of our API it returns the following links (I'm using HAL to represent the links, but that's not important):

 .. _blog-what-the-rest-original-links: